 The proposed San Jose Creek Bikeway extends from Cathedral Oaks to the existing coastal trail bikeway at Goleta Beach.
 This CREF grant went towards planning for the lower portion of the bikeway from Goleta Old Towne to Goleta Beach (Hollister Avenue to Atascadero Creek/Obern Trail).
 In 2006, the Long Range Planning Division and the City of Goleta completed a draft Project Study Report (PSR) and draft environmental review document for this lower portion of the bikeway.
-The CREF grant has been expended.
-Once the City of Goleta incorporated, the funding and planning responsibilities transferred to the City of Goleta.
-(See San Jose Bikeway under Second District, Capital Improvements.)
+Caltrans is designing a replacement bridge over San Pedro Creek, and the City of Goleta and the County Public Works are working with Caltrans to have the bridge redesign accommodate the bikeway.